AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Ashura is a festival/commemoration that is important for Shi’a Muslims in particular, who remember the battle of Karbala and death of Husayn on this day.
 For Sunni Muslims, the Ashura festival celebrates when Moses saved the Israelites from slavery and when Noah left the ark for the first time after the flood.

-An atheist is a person who does not believe in God or gods.
+Atheists do not believe in God or gods.

 Atonement refers to the restoring of the relationship between people and God through the life, death, and resurrection of Jesus.